ppy/osu-wiki/news/2019-10-01-new-featured-artist-updates.md

 * **Trial & Error - Sore ga Zenbu, Yume ni Tsunagaru**
 * **Trial & Error - Sorezore no Tabiji**

-We've got **4** brand new tracks from Trial & Error, with all of them also available in specifically cut short versions for mappers who're attention deficit or just prefer the smaller things in life.
+We've got **4** brand new tracks from Trial & Error, with all of them also available in specifically cut short versions for mappers who're either attention-deficit or just prefer the smaller things in life.
 Vocaloids?
 You bet.
 An assortment of primo vocalists?
 You got it.

 Trial & Error.
 It's science, people.